hbctraining/scRNA-seq/lessons/05_SC_clustering_cells_SCT.md

 ### Identify significant PCs

-To overcome the extensive technical noise in the expression of any single gene for scRNA-seq data, Seurat assigns cells to clusters based on their PCA scores, with each PC essentially representing a "metagene" that combines information across a correlated gene set.
-Determining how many PCs to include downstream is therefore an important step.
-Often it is useful to explore the PCs prior to identifying the significant principal components to include for the downstream clustering analysis.
+To overcome the extensive technical noise in the expression of any single gene for scRNA-seq data, Seurat assigns cells to clusters based on their PCA scores derived from the expression of the integrated most variable genes, with each PC essentially representing a "metagene" that combines information across a correlated gene set.
+Determining how many PCs to include downstream is therefore an important step to ensure that we are capturing the majority of the variation, or cell types, present in our dataset.
+Often it is useful to explore the PCs prior to deciding which PCs to include for the downstream clustering analysis.

 One way of exploring the PCs is using a heatmap to visualize the most variant genes for select PCs with the **genes and cells ordered by PCA scores**.
 The `cells` argument specifies the number of cells with the most negative or postive PCA scores to use for the plotting.